quantum-kite/kite/docs/documentation/disorder.md

     disorder_structural = [struc_disorder_A, struc_disorder_B]
     ```

-### More general short-range disorder
+### Example 2: mixed on-site/bond disorder

-The following example shows a definition of our most general type of disorder, which includes both onsite disorder
+The following example shows a definition of KITE's most general type of disorder, which includes both short-range onsite disorder
 terms and bond modifications.
 This type of disorder can be added as an object of the class [`#!python kite.StructuralDisorder`][structural_disorder].
-The procedure for adding the structural disorder is the same of adding a hopping term to the
+The procedure for adding the structural disorder is analogous to adding a hopping term to the
-[Pybinding lattice object][lattice],
+[Pybinding lattice object][lattice].
-with a single difference that the bond disorder is not bounded to the hopping term starting from the `#!python [0, 0]` unit cell,
-which is the case of the hopping term in [Pybinding].

 For the sake of clarity, let us first define sublattices that will compose the disorder.
 In this case we are not restricted to a single unit cell: